BinSquare/ERA/era-agent/README.md

 - `sdk/` — client SDKs for various languages (Node.js, etc.).
 - `vendor/` — vendored Go modules, including BoltDB for durable state.
 - `Makefile` — helper targets for building the Go binary.

+## Release Automation

+- Creating a release is automated via `.github/workflows/release.yml`.
+Push a tag named `vX.Y.Z` and the workflow runs on `ubuntu-latest`, builds the agent to verify the code, packages the repository as `era-agent-vX.Y.Z.tar.gz`, computes its SHA256, and creates a GitHub release with both the archive and the `.sha256` file attached.
+- After the release completes, update `homebrew/era-agent.rb` (and the tap copy under `Formula/era-agent.rb`) with the new `url`/`sha256` values that point to the generated tarball so Homebrew can install the new version.